Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Information / Records Requests

 Contact Information by County

-northeast Iowa trout streams
+Northeast Iowa trout streams

-larval aquatic insects, invertebrates
+Larval aquatic insects, invertebrates

 The head and anterior body of mottled sculpin are flattened dorso-ventrally with the posterior body and caudal peduncle compressed laterally.
-The mouth is terminal and contains numerous teeth in narrow bands on both jaws.
+The mouth is terminal and has numerous teeth in narrow bands on both jaws.
 It has two dorsal fins that are narrowly connected; the first has 6 to 9 soft spines and the second has 17 to 19 rays.
-The anal fin contains 13 to 15 rays, the pelvic fin is thoracic with one spine and 4 rays, and the pectoral fin has 14 to 15 rays.
+The anal fin has 13 to 15 rays, the pelvic fin is thoracic with one spine and 4 rays, and the pectoral fin has 14 to 15 rays.
 Scales are absent along the incomplete lateral line ending under the second dorsal fin.
 The back and sides are brown to tan with dark mottling, and the lower region of the head and belly are whitish.
 This fish averages 3 to 4 inches in length.

-The mottled sculpin has often been called a "trout indicator" and usually where there are sculpin populations, the water generally holds trout as well.
-Trout fishermen sometimes use mottled sculpins for bait when they are fishing for large brown trout.
+The Mottled Sculpin has often been called a "trout indicator" and usually where there are sculpin populations, the water generally holds trout as well.
+Trout fishermen sometimes use Mottled Sculpins for bait when they are fishing for large Brown Trout.